s-espinosa/cookie_practice/README.md

 ```

 * Try to visit each one a few times in a row to see what flash message displays.
 Can you come up with any rules regarding the difference between `flash.now` and `flash`, andd their relationship to `render`/`redirect_to`?
-* Write down the rules for sessions, cookies, and flashes, as you understand them based on your exploration.
+* Review the differences between sessions, cookies, and flashes that you discovered based on your exploration.